PZDuck/springboard/node-js-exercises/node-express-2/bankly/bugs.md

 BUG #2 - requireLogin middleware returns error in catch block instead of ignoring it

-BUG #3 - requireAdmin middleware return error in catch block instead of ignoring it
+BUG #3 - requireAdmin middleware returns error in catch block instead of ignoring it

 BUG? - User.getAll() takes redundant username and password arguments